akgeni/ApacheLogAnalysis_spark/README.md

 Based on these results we can recommend related resources.

-TODO : find endpoints that are being accessed most
+####TODO

-TODO : find enpoints that are being accessed most per user
+(1).
+Find endpoints that are being accessed most

-TODO : use IP address to trace user locations, so that some location-based decision could be taken.
+(2).
+Find enpoints that are being accessed most per user (3).
+Use IP address to trace user locations, so that some location-based decision could be taken.